SaidS11/SaidS11/README.md

 <a href="https://github.com/Yaeger42/projections"><img src="./assets/devops.png"></a>

 # Hi there 👋
-My name is Said Silva and I'm a student of Computer Engineer who likes to handle the automatization and backend of my projects.
+My name is Said Silva and I'm a student of Computer Engineer who likes to handle the automatization and backend of projects.

 ***
 ## Want to know more about me? 👋